danihdz11/Asistente-Virtual/README.md

   - `pyjokes`
   - `wikipedia`

-## Uso
+## Usage
-Ejecuta el script y habla cuando se te indique.
-Algunos comandos soportados son:
+Run the script and speak when prompted.
+Some supported commands are:
-- "Abrir YouTube"
+- "Open YouTube"
-- "Qué día es hoy"
+- "What day is it today"
-- "Busca en Wikipedia [tema]"
+- "Search Wikipedia for [topic]"
-- "Reproduce [nombre de canción]"
+- "Play [song name]"

-## Personalización
+## Customization
-Puedes ajustar la voz del asistente modificando las opciones de configuración en el código (id1 para español y id2 para inglés).
-También puedes añadir comandos personalizados editando la función `pedir_cosas()`.
+You can adjust the assistant's voice by modifying the configuration options in the code (id1 for Spanish and id2 for English).
+Additionally, you can add custom commands by editing the `pedir_cosas()` function.

-### Para cambiar el idioma o la voz:
+### To Change the Language or Voice:
-1. Abre el archivo `asistente.py`.
+1. Open the `asistente.py` file.
-2. Localiza la sección de configuración de voz, donde se definen los IDs para español e inglés (id1 y id2).
+2. Locate the voice configuration section, where IDs for Spanish and English (id1 and id2) are defined.
-3. Modifica el ID según el idioma o la voz que prefieras.
+3. Modify the ID according to your preferred language or voice.